 Clear Browsing Data including Cookies, Flash Cookies, Cache, History, and Saved Passwords

-SUMMARY: For privacy, clear data Google Chrome stores regarding your browsing history.
+SUMMARY: For privacy, clear the data Google Chrome stores regarding your browsing history.

-Thus, Google Chrome supports a feature where you can quickly clear browsing and download histories, the cache, cookies, Flash cookies, saved passwords, and/or saved form data.
+Google Chrome supports a feature where without the use of any extensions, you can clear browsing and download histories, the cache, cookies, Flash cookies, saved passwords, saved form data, and/or other details.

-4. A "Clear Browsing Data" dialog box appears.
+4. A "Clear Browsing Data" popup dialog appears.
 Check entries you want cleared and remove the checkboxes from items you wish to keep.

-5. Next to "Clear data from this period", click the pull-down to choose whether you would like data cleared from just the last hour, day, week, last four weeks, or all data.
+5. Next to "Obliterate the following items from", click the pull-down to choose whether you would like data cleared from just the past hour, day, week, last four weeks, or the beginning of time.

 6. Once you are sure of your selections, click the "Clear Browsing Data" button to clear your data.